 This is the documentation for the GV-Utils app on splunkbase.
 This app offers various utilities to solve a number of problems in Splunk:

-• split SPL code in individual commands (version 1.5+)
+split SPL code in individual commands and other SPL static code analysis (version 1.5+)

 Create your own Submit Buttons